fx-giant/giant-documentations/visual/density-map.md

 ### Density Colour

-Changes the colour of the locations with data binding to reflect users choice.
-The colour tone will reflect the population density in relation to the binded data.
+You can choose the colour to represent the data available for the locations in the map.
+The colour tone will reflect the data density in relation to the bound data fields.

 ### Empty Value Colour

-Changes the colour of locations with no value on the map.
-If **State Name** data is binded, the map will only display the above colour for states without any data bindings.
+You can choose a different colour to represent the unavailable data for the locations in the map.
+If the **State Name** column is bound, the map will only display the Empty Value Colour for states without any data available.

-If **State Name** data is NOT binded, the entire map, minus the locations where **Country Code** bindings are present, will display the above colour for states.
+If **State Name** column is NOT bound, the entire map (except the locations where the **Country Code** data are present), will display the Empty Value Colour for states.

 ## Use Cases

 ### CoVid19 Infections in USA
 Covid19 infection data from all the states in the USA for 03/07/2020 is recorded in this dataset.
 2016 to 2018 on the amount of tickets sold from each month.
 A Density Map can be used to display which states have a denser population of infections compared to the others.
-Download sample data [here](./sample-data/density-map/Covid19-Info.csv).
+Download sample data [here](./sample-data/density-map/USA-Covid19-Cases-03.07.2020.csv).

 Below are the fields used for the data binding to generate the chart: